 Beside the main hospital is a small building that was damaged by shelling and rocket propelled grenades.
-With no glass in the windows and a large hole in the wall where ISIS kept their machine gun the building is freezing cold and there is no electricity or running water.
-Patient inflow includes around 150 children per day but there is only one doctor and no specialist care at all.
+With no glass in the windows and a large hole in the wall where ISIS kept their machine gun the building was freezing cold and there was no electricity or running water.
+Patient inflow included around 150 children per day but there was only one doctor and no specialist care at all.
 Road to Peace helped to provide treatment for the children throughout the winter months, with our medical team working around the clock in extreme conditions .

 Tiny Aid Organization Works To Fill Treatment Gaps For Iraqi ISIS Victims

 SINJAR PEDIATRIC UNIT

 May 2018-We completed the refurbishment of the building where local staff are now providing emergency healthcare for the children.
 The holes in the walls where ISIS kept their machine-gun have gone and there are lights and air conditioning throughout the building.
 With help from UAREUK and private donors, we created six wards, two examination rooms and four bathrooms with constant running water.
 We are also contributing towards the cost of transportation to hospitals in Mosul and Duhok for patients who require more extensive treatment.